Good Citizen

 How to Become a Good Citizen

 Dogs must follow certain commands and fulfil certain tests before the certificate is awarded.
 The bronze award is the first test to be taken and is the easiest, the silver and gold will progress afterwards, each being a little trickier than the preceding one.
+Many dog clubs now encourage their pupils to train and take their good citizen test.

 Apart from local training classes, quite often the good citizen test is scheduled at open and sometimes championship shows.
 Companion dog shows are another place where tests are scheduled and this will be advertised within show schedules.

-Well, your dog, a collar and lead a grooming implement and a bag to pick up your dog’s mess – hopefully you always carry this with you!
+You need to take with you - your dog, a collar and lead a grooming implement and a bag to pick up your dog’s mess – hopefully you always carry this with you!
 Check the test you are taking in case there is anything else you need to supply.

 Can any Dog Take the Test?